-- 2 x pieces of white cardboard, (2 paper plates works well)
+- 2 x pieces of white cardboard, (two paper plates works well).

-- alternatively, 2 sheets of plain white paper
+- Alternatively, two sheets of plain white paper.

 - You can make a quick pinhole projector by taking a sheet of paper and poking a tiny hole in the middle using a pin or thumbtack.
 You need the hole to be round and smooth.